UCCNetsoc/dev-env/README.md

 It takes multiple arguments:

-1. The main component to act upon.
-The names for each are the names of the folders (excluding `./backing-services`)
+1. docker-compose arguments, with at least one needed eg `up`, `stop`, etc
-2. Additional docker-compose arguments, with at least one needed eg `up`, `stop`, etc
+2. The main component to act upon.
+The names for each are the names of the folders (excluding `./backing-services`), as well as any specific backing service

 Example to start netsoc-admin
-`./dev-env nsa up`
+`./dev-env up nsa`

 This will launch netsocadmin and its necessary backing services as defined in the `docker-compose.yml` file in the `nsa` folder.